nataliecardot/to-do-list-jquery-bootstrap/README.md

-# to-do-list-jquery-bootstrap
+# TODOS

-A simple to-do list utilizing jQuery and Bootstrap.
+A simple to-do list made with jQuery.